You will now be directed to USAJobs.gov to start your application to work at CDC

 AGENCY MARKETING STATEMENT:

+What exciting career opportunities await you at CDC?
 The Centers for Disease Control and Prevention (CDC) is the agency Americans trust with their lives.
 As a global leader in public health, CDC is the nation's premier health promotion, prevention, and preparedness agency.
 Whether we are protecting the American people from public health threats, researching emerging diseases, or mobilizing public health programs with our domestic and international partners, we rely on our employees to make a real difference in the health and well-being of people here and around the world.
-This position is located in the Department of Health and Human Services (DHHS), Centers for Disease Control and Prevention (CDC), Office of the Chief Operating Officer (OCOO), Office of Safety, Security and Asset Management (OSSAM), in Atlanta, GA.
 CDC is an Equal Opportunity Employer.

 HOW YOU WILL BE EVALUATED: